HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 2. Select whether to turn on the collection setting according to the actual situation.

     **The compute node server exports the entire JVM memory data:** This switch needs to be noted when collecting data in the "Cluster Running Status" scenario and is OFF on the page by default.
 If it is ON, it needs to consider the possible full GC problem.
 It is not recommended to turn on the switch in the production environment.
-If it is ON, the task will execute jmap -dump:live,format=b,file=dump.bin \[pid] 2>&1 when collecting compute node related data.
+If it is ON, the task will execute `jmap -dump:live,format=b,file=dump.bin [pid] 2>&1` when collecting compute node related data.
 Note: pid is the compute node process ID

     **Allow to use smartctl and MegaCli commands to collect server-related data:** This switch needs to be noted when collecting data in the "Performance Test" scenario and is ON on the page by default.
 If the corresponding components are not installed on the server when executing smartctl and MegaCli commands, the program will automatically install the corresponding commands through the yum mode.

 3. Click the One-key collection" button

     **Precautions for starting a collection task:**

     1. There shall be no other compute node groups performing data collection tasks on the current management platform, otherwise the collection task fails.
 "One-key Collection" can be performed normally only after the completion of other tasks.

-2. The compute node cluster that starts a task needs to configure the available SSH data for all servers on the "Configuration -> Server" menu page.
+    2. The compute node cluster that starts a task needs to configuregg the available SSH data for all servers on the "[Configuration](#configuration) -> [Server](#serve)" menu page.
 Otherwise, some server data may not be collected due to SSH connection failure during the collection process.
     3. Ensure the normal running of compute node service as far as possible.
 If the task started detects that the compute node cannot run normally, the user needs to manually specify the location of the compute node log.

-4. Pay attention to the task execution on the [Tool](#tool) -> "Data Collection" -> "Record" page.
+4. Pay attention to the task execution on the [Tool](#tool) -> "[Data Collection](#data-collection)" -> "Record" page.

 5. The collected tasks will automatically download the collected data to the management platform in the form of a compressed package.
 The user can also re-download the previously started task collection file later on the management platform record page.